 Ardingly Parish Council represents the Civil Parish across a range of civic duties including management of the village’s assets (Hapstead Hall, recreation ground, pavilion, public toilets, tennis courts) as well as responding to consultations on local planning matters, implementing the ‘actions’ of the Village Plan and providing a voice for the village to District and County Councils.

 Much of the work of the Council is carried out by committees.
-The Communications, Environment, Finance and Recreation Ground committees each have their own budget, while the Planning, Traffic and Emergency Planning committees act as advisory committees reporting to the full parish council.
+The Finance, Emergency Planning and Recreation Ground committees each have their own budget, while the Planning and Traffic committees act as advisory committees reporting to the full parish council.

-The Parish Council has eleven members who are assisted by part time employees.
+The Parish Council has Ten members who are assisted by part time employees.
 Councillors give their time for no remuneration.

 - Derek Stutchbury (Chair)